StockSharp/AlgoTrading/API/1901-2000/1998_Center_Of_Gravity_OSMA/README.md

 - `CandleType` – candle type (timeframe) for calculations.

 ## Notes
-- Only the C# version is provided.
-The Python folder is intentionally absent.
+- Implementations are available in both C# and Python.
 - Use tabs for indentation when modifying the code.